Day 129: Hawea River Track, Clutha River, and Lake Wanaka

 The trail crossed over the Hāwea River via a bridge, and passed through a campground on the outskirts of Albert Town.
 Crossing over the Clutha River / Mata-Au, I began following that river upstream, towards Lake Wānaka.

-Now, nearly 13 km into the day, I stopped for a break in the shad underneath a tree overlooking a bend in the river.
+Now, nearly 13 km into the day, I stopped for a break in the shade underneath a tree overlooking a bend in the river.

 I continued along a still-busy walking and cycling path, with a lot less shade, following the Clutha towards the lake.
 Following pretty closely to the lake shore, this gave excellent views of the mountains around Lake Wānaka.